mcd-3/orthomoji/README.md

     .generate('./path-to-store-image/')
 ```

+...and that's it!
+You can now create an Orthomoji image 🎉

 ## Functions
+Orthomoji provides a few extra options to customize your text:

 | Function           | Mandatory | Description                                        |
 |:------------------:|:---------:|:--------------------------------------------------:|
 |`setText`           | Yes       | Sets the text that will be emojified into an image |